-Project Description: “Project Prioritization and Implementation Plan” is the official name of Track 4 of the “Sustainable Recreation and Tourism Initiative”.
-Members of the Eastern Sierra Sustainable Recreation Partnership (ESSRP) will work collaboratively in facilitated sessions to identify the components of a portfolio of projects eligible for funding via local and “out-of-region” financial opportunities.
-The portfolio will draw upon project ideas generated through the three companion tracks of the “Sustainable Recreation and Tourism Initiative”: Recreation Stakeholders; Climate Adaptation & Resilience; and Visitor Audience.
-The “Sustainable Recreation and Tourism Initiative” will then provide technical assistance for the development of eight identified projects from the portfolio for funding applications.
-The heavy lifting for the “Project Prioritization and Implementation Plan” will get underway in the spring of 2021, so please check back in with this page for complete and timely information and updates.
+Project Description: “Project Development and Prioritization” is the official name of Track 4 of the “Sustainable Recreation and Tourism Initiative”.
+Members of the Eastern Sierra Sustainable Recreation Partnership (ESSRP) worked collaboratively in facilitated sessions to identify the components of a portfolio of projects eligible for funding via local and “out-of-region” financial opportunities.
+The final projects in the portfolio drew upon project ideas generated through the three companion tracks of the “Sustainable Recreation and Tourism Initiative”: Recreation Stakeholders; Climate Adaptation & Resilience; and Visitor Audience.
+The Initiative provided technical capacity to the ESSRP to identify and prioritize project ideas and then create the portfolio of eight developed sustainable recreation projects along with recommended funding opportunities.
+Work was completed on the SRTI's "Projects" track on January 31, 2022.
 MLTPA is pleased to provide this web page in support of the Eastern Sierra Sustainable Recreation Partnership (ESSRP) and the "Sustainable Recreation and Tourism Initiative."

 Funding for this project has been provided by the Sierra Nevada Conservancy, an agency of the State of California, under the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access For All Act of 2018 (Proposition 68) and in support of the Sierra Nevada Watershed Improvement Program.